WeWork vs BHIVE space battle in Coworking India

 Workspace is a new multi billion-dollar industry, which is growing at a rapid pace, disrupting the traditional office space business.
 In India alone, there’s more than 1 billion square feet of office space, growing at 8% every year and waiting to be disrupted by the concept of co-working.
 We are looking to not only hold the pole position in India, but to become a dominant player globally.

 Having said this, coming to Wework vs BHIVE, we still need to acknowledge the fact that WeWork has set new standards in the industry and is the current leader in the United States.
 While Google and Facebook pioneered the concept of modern office space, WeWork was among the first coworking spaces that brought the experience to US based start-ups.
 We need to respect what they have achieved.
 But, we are confident that BHIVE has the opportunity to be another major player in coworking in the world.
 It’s not a zero sum game, after all!

 2. “Are you hoping to getting acquired by WeWork at certain point?”

-True entrepreneurs don’t build companies to sell them off
+True entrepreneurs don’t build companies to sell them off.

-In the last two years, we’ve understood the Indian real estate and co-working space like no foreign entrant can imagine.
+In the last two years, we understood the Indian real estate and co-working space like no foreign entrant can imagine.
 We have carved our own identity and are confident that we’ll be a notable player in global markets within a few years.
 In fact, our business model has evolved to be completely unique and different from that of WeWork.
 BHIVE is as different to WeWork as Alibaba is to Amazon.
 We don’t wish to be labelled as XYZ of India.
-We are BHIVE of India and intend to scale with our own identity.
+We are BHIVE from India and intend to scale with our own identity.

 Do the difficult things while they are easy and do the great things while they are small.
 A journey of a thousand miles must begin with a single step. –Lao Tzu